catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  $ curl $VRRP_FLOATING_IP
  vrrp-master

-As you can see we are hitting the master instance.
-Let's take down the port the virtual router address is configured on on the master to test that we failover to the backup:
+As you can see, you are hitting the master instance.
+Take down the port the virtual router address is configured on on the master to test that you failover to the backup:

 .. code-block:: bash